Cyprus tax residency and non-domiciled rules

 What is a non-dom in Cyprus?

-A Cyprus non-dom is a tax resident not considered domiciled under local law, which means they do not have a domicile of origin or choice in Cyprus or have not lived in Cyprus for the last 17 out of 20 years before the tax year.
+A Cyprus non-dom is a tax resident who is not considered domiciled under local law, meaning they do not have a domicile of origin or choice in Cyprus, or have not lived in Cyprus for the last 17 out of 20 years before the tax year.

-Non-domicile status provides exemption from Special Defence Contribution (SDC) on worldwide dividend and passive interest income.
+Non-domicile status provides exemption from the SDC on worldwide dividend and passive interest income.

 Benefits of non-domiciled tax residents of Cyprus